iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 ## Bundle

-Transactions are final and bundles, essentially being arrays of transactions, are also final.
-Once a bundle is created and validated, it shouldn't be tempered.
+Bundles are immutable groups of immutable transactions, once a bundle is created and validated, it shouldn't be tempered.
 For this reason we have a `Bundle` type and a `BundleBuilder` type.
 An instantiated `Bundle` object represents a syntactically and semantically valid IOTA bundle and a `BundleBuilder` is the only gateway to a `Bundle` object.

 ### Bundle struct

-As bundles are final, they shouldn't be modifiable outside of the scope of the bundle module.
+As bundles are immutable, they shouldn't be modifiable outside of the scope of the bundle module.

 There is a natural order to transactions in a bundle that can be represented in two ways:
 + each transaction has a `current_index` and a `last_index` and `current_index` goes from `0` to `last_index`, a bundle